intel/e2eAIOK/AIDK/TransferLearningKit/readme.md

                                             enable_target_training_label)
    ```

-We provide decorator to decorate Model class to be transferrable, for exampe:
+We provide decorator to decorate Model class to be transferrable, for example:
 ```
 @transferrable_with_finetune(loss,init_weight,finetunner)
 class ABCModel(torch.nn.Module):